AnnikaTjuka/annikatjuka.github.io/index.md

 ## About me

-I have a Bachelor of Arts degree in German Linguistic and now work on my Masters thesis in Typology combined with Cognitive Linguistics.
-My thesis looks at body-part metaphors as a window to cognition.
-I used a targeted elicitation to conduct a cross-linguistic study.
+I have a Master of Arts degree in Linguistics from the Humboldt-Universität zu Berlin.
+In my Master's thesis, I conducted the first systematic typological study of body-part metaphors in object and landscape terms.

-In addition, I am a student research assistant in two different projects.
-The first is inthe field of experimental pragmatics.
-In this project we investigate how humans process meaning that goes beyond the individual words in an utterance, concentrating on the processing of focus alternatives.
-The second one connects typology and semantics.
-It is concerned with corpus-based research on TAM and polarity expressions in Oceanic languages of Melanesia.
+I am a research associate in the [FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project, led by Katharina Spalek.
+We investigate how humans process meaning that goes beyond the individual words in an utterance, concentrating on the processing of focus alternatives.
+In this project, I am conducting a study which investigates the recall of focus alternatives in Vietnamese.

 ## Curriculum Vitae

-### Academic Education
+### Academic Degrees

-2016 - 2019 **Master of Arts in Linguistics** at Humboldt-Universität zu Berlin
+2019 **Master of Arts in Linguistics** at Humboldt-Universität zu Berlin

-2013 - 2016 **Bachelor of Arts in German Linguistics and Scandinavian Studies** at Humboldt-Universität zu Berlin
+2016 **Bachelor of Arts in German Linguistics and Scandinavian Studies** at Humboldt-Universität zu Berlin

 ### Masters Thesis